The Beast (2019 film): Plot

 Two detectives in conflict have to team up to solve a gruesome murder.
 After the mutilated body of a missing girl is discovered in the tidelands of Incheon, Han-soo (Lee Sung-min) and Min-tae (Yoo Jae-myung), who have been rivals for years, are now in charge of finding the culprit.
 The case seems like it will find a quick resolution with a suspect in custody, but things take a dark turn when Han-soo meets an informant who insists that he knows who the murderer is.
-As cover-ups and secret deals ensue, tension rise between the two detectives as the pressure of solving a crime is shaking up the Korean Peninsula comes to a head.
+As cover-ups and secret deals ensue, tensions rise between the two detectives as the pressure of solving the crime, which is shaking up the Korean Peninsula, comes to a head.

 Cast

 Production

 Principal photography began on November 5, 2018 and wrapped on February 12, 2019.

 Release

 The Beast was released in South Korea on June 26, 2019.